 It is quite easy to prepare kani salad at home (my two teenaged daughters made the salad in the photo).

-- a bunch of lettuce (varieties that can retain their shape like iceberg and romaine are best), torn into bite-size pieces
+- 1 bunch lettuce varieties that can retain their shape like iceberg and romaine are best, torn into bite-size pieces

-- 100 to 150 grams of kani kama (imitation crab sticks), pulled apart into thin shreds
+- 100 to 150 grams kani kama (imitation crab sticks), pulled apart into thin shreds

-- ⅓ cup of Japanese mayonnaise (thinner than American mayonnaise and the flavor is different too since it is usually made with rice vinegar)
+- 1/3 cup Japanese mayonnaise thinner than American mayonnaise and the flavor is different too since it is usually made with rice vinegar

-- a drizzle of sesame seed oil (use very sparingly as the taste and flavor are quite strong)
+- drizzle sesame seed oil use very sparingly as the taste and flavor are quite strong